A cleaner, more strategic way to tell the compliance story.

 Final Development Push

 With the updated designs finalized in Figma, I organized the remaining development work into a structured Jira sprint.
 Tasks were created to mirror each design change, and I assigned and distributed the work across the team.
-I also ensured that all relevant documentation, including UX critique findings, test results, and design rationale, was archived in our team’s Confluence library for future reference.
+I also archived all relevant documentation, including UX critique findings, test results, and design rationale, in our team’s Confluence library for future reference.
 This kept the sprint focused and transparent, allowing us to track progress and ensure every change aligned with the final mockups.

 Launch & Outcome

 We released the redesigned dashboard all at once, delivering a clearer, more actionable experience for Compliance Managers.
-Changes like removing the Framework Percentage, simplifying color usage, and unifying layout structure made it easier to identify past due items, assess compliance by framework, and access drilldown reports.
-Feedback was positive, and the dashboard helped establish a scalable design language that set the foundation for our move to v2.
+Changes like removing the Program Percentage, simplifying color usage, and unifying layout structure made it easier to identify past due items, assess compliance by program, and access drilldown reports.
+Feedback was positive, and the dashboard established a scalable design language that set the foundation for our move to v2.

 The Value of Perspective